PDE-Free Mass-Constrained Learning of Complex Systems with Hidden States: The Methodology

-We use \emph{Multivariate Autoregressive} (MVAR) models as surrogate models for the latent dynamics.
-As shown in \cite{papaioannou2022time}, MVARs in delay-coordinate latent spaces \cite{shvartsman1998low,dylewsky2022principal,kemeth2022learning,axaas2023model,gallos2024data,patil2025separation} outperform nonlinear machine learning surrogates when the dynamics evolve around a single nonlinear basin of attraction.
+As shown in \cite{papaioannou2022time}, MVARs in delay-coordinate latent spaces \cite{shvartsman1998low,dylewsky2022principal,kemeth2022learning,axaas2023model,gallos2024data,patil2025separation} can outperform nonlinear machine learning surrogates when the latent manifold is well parameterized and the dynamics evolve around a single nonlinear basin of attraction.
 In this regime, the latent dynamics are approximately linearizable, and MVAR models capture the evolution with high fidelity.
 Training MVARs requires only linear regression, offering a computationally efficient alternative to deep nonlinear models such as neural networks, LSTMs, or GRUs.
 Furthermore, the learned MVAR coefficients provide interpretability of the mode interactions, and the framework naturally supports uncertainty quantification.
-For multiple nonlinear basins, nonlinear surrogates (e.g., neural networks, Gaussian Processes, or SINDy \cite{brunton2016discovering}) can be used without changing the proposed framework.